(Kindle Versions: Click on cover to order)

 The most surprising thing about Magdalene is that she survived at all.
 The church fathers certainly tried their best to downplay her role and besmirch her reputation.
 Nevertheless, even when so many other things got cut from the canon, Magdalene’s story survived.
 Why?

 There is really only one answer.
 She was integral to the story and everyone knew it.
 The new church couldn’t excise her memory and still retain integrity in the eyes of the audiences they hoped to reach.
-So in she stayed.
+So, in she stayed.

 That tells me she was real, important and a force to be reckoned with.
 So what, I began to wonder, happened to her after the crucifixion and before men began organizing themselves into a hierarchy replete with dogma and rhetoric?

 I began to ponder Magdalene’s life just as I started to notice what an extraordinary turn my own life was taking.
 I was writing more, teaching workshops, performing poetry, co-founding an annual women’s retreat, and deepening my relationships.
-At the same time I was releasing some old habits, affiliations and ideas that had lost their juice, exhausted me, or no longer served.
+At the same time, I was releasing some old habits, affiliations and ideas that had lost their juice, exhausted me, or no longer served.
 A bunch of little phobias disappeared, my inhibitions seemed to melt away, and very little stuff warranted anxiety or upset.
 It felt like freedom.
 It felt like joy.

 Finally, I realized I’d graduated!
 This wasn’t Life 101 anymore.
 In fact, all the life lessons I worked so hard to learn through introspection, error, discipline, duty, kindness and forgiveness were finally paying off.

 My friends and I live that way.
 Sociologists and psychologists, even feminist theorists have barely noticed what has been happening with us.
-Instead, we are bombarded with palliatives to assuage our horrible fate (aging), or plied with drugs, creams and surgical procedures to slow or ignore the aging process.
+Instead, we are bombarded with palliatives to assuage our horrible fate (aging), or plied with drugs, creams and surgical options, to slow or ignore the aging process.
 The liberation inherent to this third trimester of life is rarely mentioned.
 No one yet has even named this phase of life.

 I wanted to write about it, but in story form.
 This is where Mary Magdalene re-enters the scene.
 She had long since moved into my imagination and refused to leave.
-In fact she was getting impatient.
+In fact, she was getting impatient.
 She agreed to illuminate my story with details from hers.
 Together we embarked on a journey based upon the hints and clues about her life found in Biblical, Apocryphal, and Gnostic texts, and medieval legends.
 She led, I followed.
 Magdalene A.D. is the result.

-1. Pingback: Some Towns Are Hard To Drown | Blog from the Back of the Bike
+Pingback: Some Towns Are Hard To Drown | Blog from the Back of the Bike

-2. Pingback: Cinderella BCE | Two Twitch A Tale
+Pingback: Cinderella BCE | Two Twitch A Tale

-3. Pingback: The Gospel of Mary | Mused by Magdalene
+Pingback: The Gospel of Mary | Mused by Magdalene

-4. It’s true that Mary Magdalene has integrity.
+It’s true that Mary Magdalene has integrity.
 But I disagree putting that forward as the reason why her story survived.
 She’s kept in the loop purely to suppress women’s integrity through the ages.
 Same as with the Woman at the Well.
 There’s lots about that story that has been excised but ‘they’ (the patriarchy) kept the bit about how many husbands she purportedly had!
 In both woman’s cases, I think they were Jesus’ equal if not his teachers.